Drought-Tolerant Plants

 Rabbit Resistant

 The above site lists from Acantholimon hohenackeri [Prickly Dianthus] to Zizophora clinopodioides [Blue Mint Bush] Unbelievable!
+I have bookmarked it since the information is incredible.

-Q. We have a condition where we really need to watch our water supply.
-What can we do?
-Are there a list of plans I can grow which are called 'drought-tolerant'?
+we do?
+Are there a list of plans I can grow

 A. There are an entire range of plants you can choose.
-I found a fine website which discusses trees lawns perennials annuals shrubs vines bulbs etc.
+I found a fine website which discusses trees

-'Be sure to know and follow your water districts rules on outdoor watering.
+etc. 'Be sure to know and follow your water districts rules on outdoor watering.
 If you follow the 7 steps of Xeriscape? you can have a beautiful garden and landscape in spite of the drought.
-Remember all plants need moisture to get established and most plants are considered established after one growing season trees and shrubs need two seasons.'
+Remember all plants need moisture to get established and most plants are considered established after one growing season

+trees and shrubs need two seasons.'
+1. Planning & Design.
+2. Improve the Soil.
+3. Create practical turf areas.
+4. Water efficiently with appropriate methods.
+5. Select plants appropriate for climate and group according to water needs.
+6. Mulch to reduce evaporation.
+7. Maintain your Xeriscape garden.
 There are many products available at a garden center to help your plants thrive through tough seasons.
 Here are just a few recommendations to consider:

 Mulch